dkorenkov/5807mLuaNodeMcuRadio/README.md

 # 5807mLuaNodeMcuRadio
 5807m Lua NodeMcu FM Radio with REST API and web control

-Since NODEMCU developers are not much concerned about backward compatibility, it works only on a specific version of nodemcu.
+Since NODEMCU developers are not much concerned about backward compatibility, it works only on certain versions of nodemcu.
+Teste on this build:

 NodeMCU custom build by frightanic.com
 	branch: master